aanandprabhu30/NLP-Project/TASKS.md

 - [x] Train and evaluate XGBoost classifier on SciBERT embeddings for discipline (v2.2)
 - [x] Save discipline artefacts: classifier, embeddings, label encoder (`/Artefacts/`)
 - [x] Document discipline v2.2 workflow, metrics, and insights in README and Notion
-- [x] Update all tables and results to reflect discipline model’s expanded dataset and new architecture
+- [x] Update all tables and results to reflect discipline model's expanded dataset and new architecture

 ---